Content code

 Corps

-Fluorescent orange waistcoats on construction sites have the property of absorbing daylight, car headlights or any other light and instantly transforming it into orange light.
-As a fluorescent colour transforms almost all the energy received into light of its own colour, it appears brighter than other colours, which only reflect part of the energy received.
+Fluorescent orange vests on construction sites have the property of absorbing daylight, car headlights or any other light and instantly transforming it into orange light.
+Since a fluorescent colour transforms almost all the energy received into light of its own colour, it appears brighter than other colours, which only reflect part of the energy they receive.

 Corps

 Fluorescent tubes are another example of fluorescence.
 These tubes contain a mixture of argon and mercury.
-When an electric current is passed through this mixture, it produces ultraviolet radiation that strikes the walls of the glass tube.
-These walls are coated with a white powder, which is used to transform the radiation inside the tube into fluorescent white light, which is however different from non-fluorescent white light.
+When an electric current is passed through the mixture, it produces ultraviolet radiation that strikes the walls of the glass tube.
+These walls have been coated with a white powder, which will be used to transform the radiation inside the tube into fluorescent white light.
+This light, however, is different from non-fluorescent white light.

 Corps